OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Epic:*

 Exploitation of insufficient logging and monitoring is the bedrock of nearly every major incident.
 Attackers rely on the lack of monitoring and timely response to achieve their goals without being detected.
-In 2016, identifying a breach took an [average of 191 days](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=SEL03130WWEN) so plenty of time for damage to be inflicted.
+In 2016, identifying a breach took an [average of 191 days](https://www-01.ibm.com/common/ssi/cgi-bin/ssialias?htmlfid=SEL03130WWEN) allowing substancial chance for damage to be inflicted.

 *Abuse Case:*